A new interface inspired from Lumetri and auto-updated with the current Selection

-Otherwise, restarting the panel could solve your current problem.
-For that no need to restart Premiere Pro.
-You just need to close the panel (see picture below) and relaunch it from the extension menu.
+Otherwise, restarting the panel might solve your current problem.
+For that, no need to restart Premiere Pro.
+You just need to close the panel (see picture below) and relaunch it going to Window > Extensions.

 However, even if we tested it, we advise you to stay with the same controls to have the best experience possible : if you start changing params from the BRAW Studio Panel, then continue with it!

 PPro doesn't change the top title to add a "*" inside (indicating that the project is not saved) after you changed a setting in the panel.

 Don't worry : if you save your project, the change will be saved, but you should not trust this indication and save your project even if you don't see this "*" in the title.